paul2t/xfind/readme.md

 You can select a line with up/down arrows.
 Also page up/down.
 Then press enter or double click on a line to open the corresponding file using the specified command line.
 Or press CTRL+C to copy the path of the file.
-In the command line, `?p` will be replaced by the path of the file. `?l` will be replaced by the line number. `?c` will be replaced by the column number.
+In the command line, `%p` will be replaced by the path of the file. `%l` will be replaced by the line number. `%c` will be replaced by the column number.
 %HOME% will be replaced by your home directory.
 You can specify as many arguments as you whish.
 There are some examples in the help command.
 Only Sublime Text 3 has been tested.
 When you close the program, the config you specified is saved in xfind.ini.
 It is restored when the program is launched.